-In a study of 2,021 patients assessed by a spine surgeon in Canada (Cheng et al 2010), similar MRI changes were seen in patients who did (blue) and did not (white) require surgery.
-The results are in the graph below.
+- In a study of 2,021 patients assessed by a spine surgeon in Canada (Cheng et al 2010), similar MRI changes were seen in patients who did (blue line) and did not (white line) require surgery. - The results are in the graph below.

+Prevalence Rate

+eurosurgery

+Capital
-Only patients whose MRI showed spinal instability or spinal stenosis /narrowing of the spinal cord as shown on the right were significantly more likely to require surgery.

-In patients whose scans showed disc herniation, the number of patients who required surgery was not statistically different to the number who did not require surgery.

-These results show that many patients had disc herniation visible on an MRI scan but only patients who had severe neurological symptoms from the disc herniation required surgery.
+- Only patients whose MRI showed spinal instability or spinal stenosis /narrowing of the spinal cord were significantly more likely to require surgery. - In patients whose scans showed disc herniation, the number of patients who required surgery was not significantly different to the number of patients who did not require surgery. - These results indicate that many patients had disc herniation visible on an MRI scan but only patients who had severe neurological symptoms from the disc herniation required surgery.

-SUMMARY AND RELEVANCE TO YOU AS A PATIENT
+SUMMARY AND RELEVANCE

-- 1. Many degenerative changes visible on CT or MRI are a normal part of the ageing process, do not cause any symptoms and therefore do not require any treatment. - 2.
-CT and MRI scans are generally not useful in the early stages of an episode of pain unless there are other neurological symptoms of concern, eg, severe nerve pain, weakness, altered sensation, paralysis or bladder or bowel problems. - 3.
-CT / MRI/ other imaging can be useful if you have severe or debilitating symptoms that have not improved as expected over time or with treatment such as physiotherapy or pain medication. - 4.
-Surgery is most helpful in improving debilitating symptoms if: - the changes on your CT and/or MRI fit with the pattern of your symptoms AND - your symptoms are severe and not improving with other treatment.
+- Many degenerative changes visible on CT or MRI are a normal part of the ageing process, do not cause any significant symptoms and therefore do not require any treatment. - CT and MRI scans are usually not helpful in the early stages of an episode of pain unless there are other neurological symptoms of concern such as severe nerve pain, weakness, altered sensation, paralysis or bladder or bowel problems. - Imaging may be useful if patients have severe or debilitating symptoms that have not improved as expected over time or with treatment such as physiotherapy and pain medication.